A. Governance Philosophy

-The Governance and Corporate Responsibility Committee, in conjunction with the Chief Executive Officer, is responsible for new-director orientation programs and for director continuing education programs.
-The orientation programs are designed to familiarize new directors with the company’s businesses, strategies and challenges and to assist new directors in developing and maintaining skills necessary or appropriate for the performance of their responsibilities.
-Continuing education programs for Board membersmay include a mix of in-house and third party seminars.
+The Governance and Corporate Responsibility Committee, in conjunction with the CEO, is responsible for new director orientation programs and for director continuingeducation programs.
+The orientation programs are designed to familiarize new directors with the Company's businesses, strategies, and challenges and to assist new directors in developing and maintaining skills necessary or appropriate for the performance of their responsibilities.
+Continuing education programs for Board membersmay include a mix of in-house and third-party seminars.

-The company encourages directors to attend the company’s annual meeting of shareholders.
+The Company encourages each director to attend the Company’s annual meeting of shareholders.

 E. Board Committees

-Committees shall be established by the Board from time to time as required by NASDAQ and to facilitate and assist in the execution of the Board's responsibilities.
+1. Committees Committees are established by the Board from time to time as required by Nasdaq and to facilitate and assist in the execution of the Board's responsibilities.
 Committees may be standing or ad hoc.
 There are currently four standing committees: Executive Committee, Audit Committee, Compensation Committee,and the Governance and Corporate Responsibility Committee.

-Each member of the Audit Committee, Executive Compensation Committee, and Governance and Corporate Responsibility Committee must be independent, as provided under the NASDAQ Rules, each member of the Audit Committee must meet the independence standards imposed by the Sarbanes-Oxley Act of 2002, and the Board must determine the independence of each member of the Executive Compensation Committee in accordance with the NASDAQ Rules.
+Each member of the Audit Committee, Compensation Committee, and Governance and Corporate Responsibility Committee must be independent, as provided under the Nasdaq Rules, and each member of the Audit Committee must meet the independence standards imposed by the Sarbanes-Oxley Act of 2002.

-Each committee will have a written charter, approved by the Board, which describes the Committee’s general authority and responsibilities and which will be posted on the company’s website.
-Each Committee will undertake an annual review of its charter and will recommend the Board make such revisions as are considered appropriate.
+Each committee has a written charter, approved by the Board, which describes that committee's general authority and responsibilities, each of which is posted onthe Company's website.
+Each committee is required to undertake an annual review of its charter and recommend to the Board any revisions as are considered appropriate.

-2. The Executive Committee acts on behalf of the Board of Directors subject to limitations in the Company’s bylaws subject to the following limitations as outlined in the Executive Committee Charter: (4)
+2. The Executive Committee may act on behalf of the Board of Directors subject to limitations in the Company’s bylaws subject to the following limitations as outlined in the Executive Committee Charter: (4)

 3. Audit Committee